joebowbeer/crossplane-function-pythonic/README.md

 as True, contrary to Python dicts and lists.
 Use the `len` function to test if the map or list exists and has members.

-When setting fields, all empty intermediary placeholders will automatically be created.
+When setting fields, all intermediary unknown placeholders will automatically be created.
 For example, this will create all items needed to set the region on the desired resource:
 ```python